Plajta/eternity/protocol/README.md

 Errors are reported with messages starting with `err`, and successful operations respond with `ack`.

-All adresses are in hexadecial with 0 starting at the main program address built into the bootloader at compile time usinga linker script.
-You CANNOT overwrite the bootloader itself (at least not in a way i am aware of).
+All addresses are in hexadecial with 0 starting at the main program address built into the bootloader at compile time usinga linker script.
+You CANNOT overwrite the bootloader itself (at least not in a way I am aware of).

 A page of flash is 256 bytes long and a sector is 4096 bytes.